turingschool/mod-0-project-fe/finalPrep/README.md

 Gear Up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.

 - [x] [Complete this assignment](https://github.com/turingschool/gear-up/blob/main/m0/Intro.To.GearUp.md)
-  - [x] Add a link for your gist here: [Gearing Up for Gear Ups](https://gist.github.com/stephanieguzm/f0dc1c46f4b1d6bd3b788a638ca692cb)
+  - [x] Add a link for your gist here: [Stephanie's Gearing Up for Gear Ups](https://gist.github.com/stephanieguzm/f0dc1c46f4b1d6bd3b788a638ca692cb)

 ## Time Management Prep